-When approved by the registrar, disregarded work shall not count in determining the student's grade point average for academic progress or for graduation; however, it shall remain on the transcript with an appropriate notation, and it shall be used in determining honors.
+When approved by the VPAA, disregarded coursework will not be used to determine the student's grade point average for academic progress or for graduation; however, previous coursework will remain on the transcript with an appropriate notation, and previous coursework shall be used in determining honors.
 Once a degree has been conferred, a student may not use the academic appeals procedure for any courses used to award the degree or calculate the cumulative grade point average.